rbtl-fs25/project-doziegler/data/processed/README.md

 3. Links to other publicly accessible locations of the data: -

-4. Links/relationships to ancillary data sets:
+4. Links/relationships to ancillary data sets: -

-5. Was data derived from another source?
+5. Was data derived from another source? -

 ## Methodological information

-1. Description of methods used for collection/generation of data:
+1. Description of methods used for collection/generation of data: Google forms

-2. Methods for processing the data:
+2. Methods for processing the data: R

 3. Instrument- or software-specific information needed to interpret the
-    data:
+    data: -

 4. Standards and calibration information, if appropriate: -

-5. Environmental/experimental conditions:
+5. Environmental/experimental conditions: -

 6. Describe any quality-assurance procedures performed on the data:

 7. People involved with sample collection, processing, analysis and/or
-    submission:
+    submission: Dominic Ziegler